Marathon swimmer fails to complete Cuba-U.S. journey

 Chris Palfrey, a long-distance swimmer himself, said the tricky currents were all that blocked his wife's bid to become the first marathoner to make the solo crossing through the treacherous Florida Straits without a shark cage.

-Such swims are referred to an "unassisted open ocean swims," and Palfrey captured the world record for one she made last year by swimming 67 miles (109 km) in the Cayman Islands, a Caribbean neighbour of communist-ruled Cuba.
+Such swims are referred to an "unassisted open ocean swims," and Palfrey captured the world record for one she made last year by swimming 67 miles in the Cayman Islands, a Caribbean neighbor of communist-ruled Cuba.

 Penny Palfrey remained strong until the aborted end of her journey, despite dehydration, muscle soreness and numerous stings from jellyfish and Portuguese man 'o war, her husband told reporters in Key West, at Florida's southernmost tip.